billzorn/mtgencode/README.md

 http://www.mtgsalvation.com/forums/creativity/custom-card-creation/612057-generating-magic-cards-using-deep-recurrent-neural

 The purpose of this code is mostly to wrangle text between various human and machine readable formats.
 The original input comes from [mtgjson](http://mtgjson.com); this is filtered and reduced to one of several input formats intended for neural network training, such as the standard encoded format used in [data/output.txt](https://github.com/billzorn/mtgencode/blob/master/data/output.txt).
-Any json or encoded data, including output from appropriately trained neural nets, can then be interpreted as cards and decoded to a human readable format, such as a text spoiler or [Magic Set Editor 2](http://magicseteditor.sourceforge.net) set file.
+Any json or encoded data, including output from appropriately trained neural nets, can then be interpreted as cards and decoded to a human readable format, such as a text spoiler, [Magic Set Editor 2](http://magicseteditor.sourceforge.net) set file, or a pretty, portable html file that can be viewed in any browser.

 ## Requirements